Are you a new student here at Kean or are thinking about becoming one? Read on!

 How have our students done after graduation?

 Kean History major and History/Education graduates have gone on to successful teaching and academic careers and work in the public and private sphere.
-They have been accepted to do graduate work at Rutgers Law, the Columbia University School of International Studies, Johns Hopkins University, NYU, Catholic University, and others.
+They have been accepted to do graduate work at Rutgers Law, the Columbia University School of International Studies, Johns Hopkins University, NYU, Catholic University, Seton Hall, and many others.
 Our History/Education majors are teaching in schools across the region.

 How to prepare

 While still in high school prospective students can prepare by reading as much as possible as widely as possible.
 Foreign language skills are strongly recommended as is computer literacy.
 Prospective students should contact the department and make appointments to come in and talk with a faculty member as early as possible: the better we know you, the better we can help you.